See last event's projects Awesome Projects

 Limbs for Sierra Leone

-Champion: Richard Toms
+Richard Toms

 To collect 100 reusable artificial limbs for 100 amputees for the Sierra Leone Disability Soccer Team.
 The teams are made up not only of amputees but also polio soccer players.
 Your Generosity Will Change A Life!